-Federally, we lost the budget surplus built up during the Howard era and will not, in the foreseeable future or the present Canberra bubble, get back to surplus since, despite the promise of one being imminent.
+Federally, we lost the budget surplus built up and sustained during the Howard era and have not been able to get back to surplus since, despite the promise of one being imminent.

-You can take action today to stop the culture of debt & deficit and take us back to surplus by:
+You can take action today to stop the culture of debt & deficit and help take us back to sustained surplus by:

-- Sharing on Twitter our post backing a senators’ pay freeze until the budget is in surplus
+- sharing on Twitter our post backing a senators’ pay freeze until the budget is in actual surplus

-- Recruiting more of your family and friends to become Australian Conservatives members as we are the nation’s fastest growing political movement, focussed on getting Australia back in the black.
+- recruiting more of your family and friends to become Conservative Party members, focused on getting Australia back in the black, and/or